narumii/Niko/README.md

 > Clean `target` before running

-> Some thins can be fucked due to minecraft working dir (for example resourcepack button crashers the game xd)
+> Some things can be fucked due to minecraft working dir (for example resourcepack button crashes the game xd)

 ![](https://i.imgur.com/1ttvVCZ.png)